cisco-ce/roomos.cisco.com/doc/MTR/MTPOnRoomNavigator.md

 4. Choose **Outside the room**.
 Wait a moment while the Navigator refreshes into standalone mode.
 5. Optionally configure any necessary network settings.
 6. Set the time and timezone.
 7. Select **Microsoft Teams Experience**.

-Note: 2 GB Navigators will not show this option.
+   **Note:** 2 GB Navigators will not show this option.

+   If the MTP app is not already present, you'll see a Software upgrade screen.
+The Navigator software will upgrade to the Microsoft Approved software version and then the Navigator will reboot.
 8. Register the device to Webex or to MTR only:

    **Webex registration**: enter the activation code for the new or existing workspace.

     **MTR only (no Webex) registration**: skip the Webex activation code screen.

-9. Create an admin username and password.
+11. Create an admin username and password.
-10. Allow **Diagnostic logging**.
+12. Allow **Diagnostic logging**.
-11. Finish and exit the setup wizard.
+13. Finish and exit the setup wizard.
 The Room Navigator will complete the MTP app installation and reboot, in Microsoft Teams Panel mode.

 Your Cisco Room Navigator is now set up and ready to use with the Microsoft Teams Panel app.
 To set up the Panels app, see this [Microsoft documentation.](https://learn.microsoft.com/en-us/microsoftteams/devices/use-teams-panels)